AlphaForceBravo/FWB-FB-S/README.md

 * **Calibrate (F3):** Once in-game, fish until the minigame appears.
 Press **F3** and drag the red box over the minigame area, then press Enter to save the box coordinates.

 ### Player Positioning & Setup
 1. **The Corner Anchor:** Position yourself backed perfectly into a physical wall or corner.
-This is your "Anchor Point" which prevents the bot from drifting over time.
+This is your "Anchor Point" which prevents the bot from drifting over time. *(Note: If you don't have walls nearby, you can set the Corner Direction to "None" in the settings).*
 2. **View:** Enter **First Person** and face your character towards the water, aim your mouse towards the middle of your left arm to guarantee that the bot will hear the splash while in the rain.
 3. **Audio Routing:** The bot uses FFT Frequency subtraction to ignore rain.
    > **⚠️ Important Audio Setup:** Because the bot listens for the splash, loud background apps like Discord or YouTube can trigger false catches.
 To prevent this, you have two options: